uutils/coreutils/DEVELOPMENT.md

 ## Before you start

-For this guide we assume that you already have GitHub account and have `git` and your favorite code editor or IDE installed and configured to work with GitHub.
+For this guide we assume that you already have GitHub account and have `git` and your favorite code editor or IDE installed and configured.
 Before you start working on coreutils, please follow these steps:

-1. Fork [coreutils repository](https://github.com/uutils/coreutils) to your GitHub account [ref:](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
+1. Fork the [coreutils repository](https://github.com/uutils/coreutils) to your GitHub account.
+***Tip:*** See [this GitHub guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo) for more information on this step
 2. Clone that fork to your local development environment:
 ```shell
 git clone https://github.com/YOUR-GITHUB-ACCOUNT/coreutils